taureandyernv/notebooks-extended/getting_started_notebooks/rapids-crash-course.md

 - OS of Ubuntu 16.04 or 18.04 or CentOS7 with gcc 5.4 & 7.3
 - an NVIDIA GPU of Pascal Architeture or better (basically 10xx series or newer)

-RAPIDS does work on Consumer GPUs
+RAPIDS works on Consumer GPUs (like GeForce, Titan), not just Prosumer/Enterprise Class GPUS (Quadro, Tesla, DGX)
 ## Titan RTX
 - [NVIDIA Spot on Titan RTX and RAPIDS](https://www.youtube.com/watch?v=tsWPeZTLpkU)
 - [t-SNE 600x Speed up on Titan RTX](https://www.youtube.com/watch?v=_4OehmMYr44)